-A: The RICS valuation is valid for a period of 3 months, this is generally enough time for the process of buying further shares to complete but does vary depending on your mortgage lender and solicitor.
-If the process extends over 3 months and the RICS valuation expires you may be required to pay for a new valuation.
-We will however ask if the valuation can be extended however as this is supplied by an external company we do not have any control over this.
+A: The RICS valuation is valid for a period of 3 months.
+This is generally enough time for the process of buying further shares to complete, but this varies depending on your mortgage lender and solicitor.
+If the process extends over 3 months and the RICS valuation expires, you may be required to pay for a new valuation.
+We will, however, ask if the valuation can be extended.
+As this is supplied by an external company we do not have any control over this.

-Q: I've made improvments to my property, how are these valued?
+Q: I've made improvements to my property.
+How are these valued?

 A: You should notify us of any improvements at step 1.
 We will then instruct the surveyor to disregard these when considering the valuation figure.
 This is to ensure you are not paying for improvements you have carried out.

-Improvements are considered such as a new kitchen, bathroom, central heating, double glazing, extension etc. General repairs, maintenance and decoration are not considered to be improvements.
+Improvements include a new kitchen etc.

+General repairs, maintenance and decoration are not considered to be improvements.
 Please note the value of any improvements will not be the actual cost you paid for the works, but the perceived value these have added to the property.

-Q: What other fees will I need to pay?
+Q: What other fees will I need I to pay?

-A: You will need to pay for your RICS valuation, solicitors fees and any costs associated with arranging your mortgage if applicable.
-You may also be liable for stamp duty, please refer to your solicitor for advice on this.
+A: You will need to pay for your RICS valuation, solicitor's fees and any costs associated with arranging your mortgage, if applicable.
+You may also be liable for stamp duty.
+Please refer to your solicitor for advice on this.